terrible-terry/SHX-Acrobat-Batch-Linker-main/README.md

 Autocad should have its "PDFSHX" varible set to 1 before publishing drawing set.
 PDF output from other programs may also work as long as there are annot objects in the locations of the desired links.

-Currently there are restrictions on the Page naming (it must contain the character "-", be fewer than 9 total characters long and more than 2 characters long).
-This will go away with the implimentation of user selected area for page names.
-It currently searches the bottom right corner of the page (the farthest 1/15th of the page and the lower 1/15th of the page) for page names that match the critiea, problems arise if other text in this area matches.
 A Go-Back button and a Top button are created for convienance.
 Bookmarks are created that match the found page name.

-Be aware all annots will be deleted after Linker has ran.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>